-"Sunny Day Dam Failure" means the breaching of an impounding structure eaused by piping through an earthen embankment or appurtenance with the initial water level at the normal reservoir level, usually at the lowest ungated principal spillway elevation or the typical operating water level.
+"Sunny Day Dam Failure" means the breaching of an impounding structure with the initial water level at the normal reservoir level, usually at the lowest ungated principal spillway elevation or the typical operating water level.

 "Tabletop Exercise" means a type of emergency action plan exercise that involves a meeting of the impounding structure owner and the state and local emergency management officials in a conference room environment.
 The format is usually informal with minimum stress involved.
 The exercise begins with the description of a simulated event and proceeds with discussions by the participants to evaluate the EAP and response procedures and to resolve concerns regarding coordination and responsibilities.